OSA LEADERSHIP AND COACHING

-The OSA Girls Select Basketball program is coordinated by Coach Josh Keister and facilitated by Coaches Charles Thompson and Bret Pivovar.
-Bob Franzese, OSA General Manager and long time Omaha basketball coach plays a prominent role in the oversight and direction of this program.
+The OSA Basketball Program is run by Mitch Albers, Director of Basketball Operations and facilitated by our full time coaching staff, who all play a prominent role in the oversight and direction of this program.
 The OSA professional leadership is as good as it gets and is committed to working with your child to enable them to be the best that they can be while teaching them a love and desire for this great game!
 Our select coaches are highly qualified and under the direct tutelage of our professional staff.
-The vast majority of our coaches are returning for the 2019-2020 season.
 The consistency in our select coaching staff is one of the many areas that will allow your child to benefit and grow from this program.
 The OSA leadership team meets weekly to discuss each team and player in our program.
-We leave no stone unturned in achieving our goal of helping your athlete be the best she can be.
+We leave no stone unturned in achieving our goal of helping your athlete be the best he can be.

 COACH QUALIFICATIONS (MANDATORY):